varshneydevansh/FilterTube/README.md

 ## How It Works

-### Version 2.0.0 - The "Zero DOM" Data Interception Architecture
+### Version 3.0.0 - The "Zero DOM" Data Interception Architecture

-In version 2.0.0, FilterTube has been completely refactored to use a revolutionary "Data Interception" approach inspired by successful extensions like BlockTube, fetch-fiddler, Requestly etc. but with completely independent implementation:
+In version 3.0.0, FilterTube has been completely refactored to use a robust **Hybrid Filtering Architecture** that combines preemptive Data Interception with a resilient DOM Fallback:

 1. **Data Interception Before Rendering**: FilterTube now intercepts YouTube's raw JSON data *before* it gets processed and rendered to the DOM.
 This provides:
    - **True "zero-flash" filtering**: Content never appears before being filtered